outsidely/outsidely-geo/readme.md

 ```

 ### POST /upload/media/{activityid}
-- Can upload images to an activity using multi part form data with the `upload` being an image file
+- Can upload images to an activity using multi part form data with the `upload` value being an image file

 Response
 ```json